naykel76/2703_assignment2/public/docs/assignment_2.md

     -   [x] _set by most ordered qty_
     -   [x] _Used Carbon_

-13. -   [ ] Restaurants can view a statistic page which shows the sales statics for that restaurant.
+13. -   [x] Restaurants can view a statistic page which shows the sales statics for that restaurant.
 This page shows:
-    -   [ ] The total amount of sales (in dollar value) made by this restaurant.
+    -   [x] The total amount of sales (in dollar value) made by this restaurant.
-    -   [ ] The weekly sales total (in dollar value) for the last 12 weeks, i.e. there should be a sales total for each of the last 12 weeks.
+    -   [x] The weekly sales total (in dollar value) for the last 12 weeks, i.e. there should be a sales total for each of the last 12 weeks.
+    -   [ ] _Used chart.js to display figures in graph_

 14. -   [x] There is another user type called administrator.
     -   [x] There is only 1 administrator which is created through seeder.